yswang1717/NLLinkNet/README.md

 ### 1. NL-LinkNet Architecture
 NL-LinkNet is composed of local block (LB) and non-local block (NLB).
-We employee ResNet34 as our LB according to sate-of-the-art (D-LinkNet)
+We employee ResNet34 as our LB according to sate-of-the-art (D-LinkNet).

 <p align="center">
     <img width=650 src="./imgs/NonlocalNetwork.jpg">